risc0/demos/zk-auth/package/README.md

 ## In order to implement this flow you need to:

-1. Ask us to add your domain to the list of allowed redirects (Google, Twitch, etc)
+1. Ask us to add your domain to the list of allowed redirects (Google, Twitch, Facebook,etc)
 2. Integrate the following code to your project:

 ##### React Example: